 Fortunately, Omeka can be extended in two powerful ways.
 First, because it is open-source, a programmer can change the software to suit the needs of his or her organization.
 Second, and a better approach than changing the Omeka software itself, is that programmers can create what are known as “plugins” to extend the capabilities of Omeka.
 In contrast, proprietary “closed-source” software cannot be modified or extended by those who purchase it.

 A theme allows you to customize the look and feel of the public-facing interface of an Omeka website.
 Like plugins, themes allow an organization to both extend Omeka’s functionality and control the appearance of the website.
 Omeka comes with a number of themes that you can use as-is or modify.
+The Digital Archive uses a custom theme called AvantTheme.

 A plugin is a software component that adds features to an existing computer program.
 Omeka’s rich support for plugins allows a programmer to extend or change Omeka’s features without editing the core Omeka source code.
 By using plugins, an organization can upgrade to future releases of Omeka Classic without having to reincorporate its custom logic into core source code.